 Houck acknowledged a real risk in this: even if the research supports this view, executives may misread productivity claims and make organizational decisions based on incomplete data.
 Headcount decisions based on token output or PR counts, rather than on the harder-to-measure variables that actually determine engineering value.
 That's a reason to invest in better measurement and better communication of what AI impact actually means at the organizational level.

-The data from DX points in the same direction as the practical lessons from running agents at scale: the constraint has never been model capability.
-It's organizational readiness — the quality of the context you provide, the clarity of the specs you write, the structure you put around review and verification, the measurement systems that make improvement visible, and the willingness to run calibration cycles that actually change how the system is configured.
+The quality of the context you provide, the clarity of the specs you write, the structure around review and verification, the measurement systems that make improvement visible, and the willingness to run calibration cycles that actually change how the system is configured.

 The research is in.
 The question is what you build around it.